jpswade/jpswade.github.io/_posts/2010-06-04-whoisx-relaunch.md

   * [http://whoisx.co.uk/](http://whoisx.us1.list-manage.com/track/click?u=fc3257c084746eaaba754914a&id=54b2fab19a&e=3891362231)

 So, what are you waiting for?
-Let&#8217;s go!
+Let's go!

-We hope you like what we&#8217;ve done, but I&#8217;m sure you will have something to say, so we&#8217;ve made it really easy for you to give us feedback, just look for the link on the website.
+We hope you like what we've done, but I'm sure you will have something to say, so we've made it really easy for you to give us feedback, just look for the link on the website.

 Ps.
-You&#8217;ll also find us on twitter [@whoisxuk](http://whoisx.us1.list-manage.com/track/click?u=fc3257c084746eaaba754914a&id=cd2b64458c&e=3891362231).
+You'll also find us on twitter [@whoisxuk](http://whoisx.us1.list-manage.com/track/click?u=fc3257c084746eaaba754914a&id=cd2b64458c&e=3891362231).

 Thanks!